usatfofficials/issues/README.md

 To view the current issues, please click on the "Issues" link on the right or go to [https://github.com/usatfofficials/issues/issues](https://github.com/usatfofficials/issues/issues).

-If you would like to contribute to the feature requests and bug list, please email [stu28bu@gmail.com](Jimmy Stuart at stu28bu@gmail.com).
+If you would like to contribute to the feature requests and bug list, please email [Jimmy Stuart at stu28bu@gmail.com](mailto:stu28bu@gmail.com).